 - Preheat the oven to 'broil'.

-- Mix the drained sardines with a dash of sea salt and mayo.
+- Mix the drained sardines with 1-2 tablespoons of mayo (I use two tablespoons).

 - Spread the sardine mix atop a slice of toasted bread.